jstewmc/path/README.md

 Tests
 -----

 Tests cover more than 90% of the code.
 I'm not exactly sure what's missing, because I'm pretty sure I wrote tests for everything.
-If you see something, let me know.
+If you see something missing, let me know.

 Contributing
 ------------